daleengelhorn/bestbuybot/README.md

 # bestbuybot
-Bot to buy the RTX 3080 on bestbuy.com
+Bot to buy the RTX 3080 (or anything) on bestbuy.com

 Need to add a python file called info.py and add string variables like: email="test@gmail.com"